gansky770/k8s-advanced/README.md

 2.3 Inside the container there is COMMAND "git clone $SOURCE (the SOURCE is ENV from Configmap

-3 Created main Image(in the same pod kind) nginx:latest  mounte /usr/share/nginx/html to Emptydir
+3 Created main Image(in the same pod kind) nginx:latest  mount /usr/share/nginx/html to Emptydir

 4 Created Service that expose the app on port 80